jueqingsizhe66/jueqingsizhe66bak.github.com/source/_posts/2016-09-17-stack-overflow-as-prolog-learning-zone.markdown

 + [jekejekech prolog][10]

-I suddenly think the prolog as a doctor(my insight) for your programming , it can [diganose][] what's wrong with your problem
+I suddenly think the prolog as a doctor(my insight) for your programming , it can [diganose][16] what's wrong with your problem

 ``` prolog
 disease(hiv,[sore_throat,headache,fever,rash]).